CREESTL/NanoTrade/README.md

 Start  deployment _only_ if build was successful!

 #### Testnets
-а) __Goerli__ test network
+а) __Mumbai__ test network
-Make sure you have _enough GoerliETH_ tokens for testnet.
-You can get it for free from [faucet](https://goerlifaucet.com/).
+Make sure you have _enough MATIC tokens_ for testnet.
+You can get it for free from [faucet](https://faucet.polygon.technology/).
 ```
-npx hardhat run scripts/deploy.js --network goerli
+npx hardhat run scripts/deploy.js --network mumbai
 ```

 #### Mainnets